thomas-fossati/draft-kat/draft-bft-rats-kat.md

 Key attestation is an extension to the attestation functionality described in {{-rats-arch}}.
-We describe this conceptually by splitting the internals of the attester into a two parts, platform attestation and key attestation.
+We describe this conceptually by splitting the internals of the attester into two parts, platform attestation and key attestation.
 This is shown in {{fig-arch}}.
 These are logical roles and implementations may combine them into a single physical entity.